Five Seconds

-Five Seconds (Cinque secondi) is a 2025 Italian film co-written and directed by Paolo Virzì.
+Five Seconds (Cinque secondi) is a 2025 Italian drama film co-written and directed by Paolo Virzì.
 It stars Valerio Mastandrea, Galatea Bellugi, Ilaria Spada, Anna Ferraioli Ravel, and Valeria Bruni Tedeschi.
 It premiered at the 20th Rome Film Festival on 18 October 2025 and received a theatrical release in Italy on 30 October 2025.

 Premise

 Adriano is a middle-aged man living in a dilapidated villa in Tuscany, when a group of young idealistic students arrives to restore the villa's vineyards.